yujunmjiang/data-structures-fall-19/week04/README.md

 As the concept to make a design for a particular organization's needs, I was inspired by the idea of denormalized data.
 The data model should focus on four entities: location, time, meeting, and special interest.
 The foreign key (FK) gave an access between each tabel.

 ![illustrative images](./data-model.png)

+**Part Two: Create a table(s) in the database**

+Modify the following starter code to replace the database credentials with my own.
+It includes two SQL sample statements that I can modify to accomplish any of the following tasks in my new database, with the help of the `pg` module in Node.